The 653-km long Makran Coastal Highway (N-10) in southern Balochistan,

 The Pakistan Armed Forces have established the following hospitals and medical centres in Balochistan (in alphabetical order):

-* Combined Military Hospital (CMH), Quetta
+* Combined Military Hospital (CMH), Quetta4.
+Area Development Projects

 * 1 Fauji Foundation Medical Centre